-Around 95% of the Group's operations are in the affordable housing market, with any new developments supported by public subsidy from the Scottish Government.
-Furthermore, there may be other grants available for specific purposes, such as for implementation of green measures as part of new housing design (or retro-fitted to existing housing) or for wider regeneration and community benefit initiatives.
+Around 95% of the Group's operations are in the affordable housing market, with new build development partly funded by public subsidy by way of grant from the Scottish Government.
+Furthermore, there may be other grants available for specific purposes, such as for implementation of green measures as part of new housing design (or retrofitting existing housing) or for wider regeneration and community benefit initiatives.

-The Group will ensure that any available public subsidy is fully explored and utilised as appropriate before private finance is used to fund capital improvements, new developments and wider community benefit activities of the Group.
+The Group will ensure that any available public subsidy is fully explored and utilised as appropriate before its own financial resources are used to fund capital improvements, new developments and wider community benefit activities of the Group.